gtuzi/DeepConvNets_TrafficSignClassification/README.md

+# Employ deep convnets to perform traffic sign detection
+An existing topology (LeNet) and new network topology, leveraging the Inception architecture, was implemented and evaluated.
+Data used is the German traffic signs set [INI](http://benchmark.ini.rub.de/).

-This lab was completed for Udacity's nano-degree program for Self-Driving Vehicle (Semester 1)
+*This lab was completed for Udacity's nano-degree program for Self-Driving Vehicle *

 ## GTInception
-For this lab I implemented the *Inception* topology based on the idea shown [here](https://arxiv.org/pdf/1409.4842.pdf).
+The *Inception* topology first introduced and implemented in [GoogLeNet](https://arxiv.org/pdf/1409.4842.pdf).

 ![Inception](Inception.png)